tm-a-t/TGPy/guide/docs/code_detection.md

 ## Prevent evaluation

-If you write `//` in the beginning in your message, the code will be not evaluated.
+If you write `//` in the beginning in your message, the code won't be evaluated.
 The `//` prefix will be deleted.